Good Deed Reward

 1. United Relief Foundation (URF) is an Illinois chartered non-profit

 2. URF is a tax=exempt 501 (c)(3) organization – EIN #20-4374530

 3. URF uses third-party real estate, legal and tax professionals

-4. Your real estate will be subject to URF’S acceptance criteria and condition evaluation process
+5. Your real estate will be subject to URF’S acceptance criteria and condition evaluation process

-6. Your real estate will be assessed for Veteran’s homeownership or being sold to support URF operations and activities
+6. Your real estate will be assessed for its potential to be sold to support URF operations and activities

 7. Your real estate donation may not be accepted.
-Since the cost of owning, renovating and maintaining real estate requires substantial monetary and human resources that would better serve Veterans in need, United Relief Foundation’s third-party professionals thoroughly review and carefully assess every offer to donate real estate.
+Since the cost of owning, renovating and maintaining real estate requires substantial monetary and human resources that would better serve Veterans in need, United Relief Foundation’s third-party professionals thoroughly review and carefully assess every offer to donate real estate for sale potential